GodElectric/windows11-apply-dark-theme/README.md

-# windows11-apply-dark-theme
-apply dark theme without activated windows
+# apply dark theme without activated windows
+tested only on windows 11
+this is worth nothing